Matrices as Functions, Matrices as Data

 Matrices as functions

-Let A\mathbf{A} be a matrix with shape N×PN \times P (NN rows and PP columns).
-The matrix-as-function view is that A\mathbf{A} maps vectors in a PP-dimensional vector space into an NN-dimensional vector space.
+Let be a matrix with shape ( rows and columns).
+The matrix-as-function view is that maps vectors in a -dimensional vector space into an -dimensional vector space.
 While we might write this linear transformation as,

 a more diagrammatic way to write this might be

-then we can think of the columns of A\mathbf{A} as defining where these standard basis vectors in the domain “land” in range:
+then we can think of the columns of as defining where these standard basis vectors in the domain “land” in range:

 But what does any of this have to do with data?